Linda Markarian, RN, BSN

 Medication Drop Off

 Please contact the school nurse if you have any health concerns or questions regarding your child.
-You can contact the school nurse by phone at 626-9820 (select option 2) or by email at email@example.com
+You can contact the school nurse by phone at 626-9830 or by email at firstname.lastname@example.org

 If your child will be absent or arriving late to school, please notify the Attendance Office by calling 626-9820 (select option 1) before 8:15AM.
 Please leave your child’s name, grade, and reason for absence or tardiness.
 A written note must be provided when they return to school.
 If you know in advance that your child will be absent or arriving late to school, you can call the attendance office at any hour to leave a message on the answering machine.